-Your case may take months to resolve.
+Your case may take many months to resolve.

 A DUI arrest can happen very quickly, but the time it takes to properly defend a DUI case can be long.
+It can take four to six months or longer to finalize the DMV Administrative Per Se hearing.
+The process to subpeona records from the law enforcement agencies involved can take months.

-It can take six months to a year, and perhaps even longer to properly defend a DUI case.
+It can take six months to a year, and perhaps even longer to properly defend a DUI case in Court.
 It takes time to gather all the evidence relating to the DUI investigation and the chemical test results.
 It takes time to analyze that evidence and then challenge the evidence in court.

 You should prepare yourself for the time that it is going to take to adequately defend your DUI case.
 Be patient.
+It's easy to plead Guilty at the Arraignment hearing, but then you would be convicted of DUI, your license is suspended, and now you have a criminal record.